Budget categories and fiscal policies

 For example, within a 24–hour day, we subtract:

-- seven hours for the school day, and
+- seven hours for the school day,

-- eight hours for sleep
+- and eight hours for sleep

-- leaving nine hours as the largest possible reimbursement requested.
+- leaving nine hours as the largest possible reimbursement requested

 The district's personnel expenses and stipends can include: